Hell on Church Street: Production history

-Prior to joining Punch Brothers, guitarist Chris Eldridge studied with guitarist Tony Rice at Oberlin Conservatory in Winter 2003 before graduating in 2004.
+Before joining the Punch Brothers, guitarist Chris Eldridge studied with guitarist Tony Rice at Oberlin Conservatory in Winter 2003 before graduating in 2004.
 Rice, inducted into the International Bluegrass Music Hall of Fame in 2013, was a stated inspiration to Chris Thile and Punch Brothers.

-After the release of their 2018 album All Ashore and its 2019 win for Grammy Award for Best Folk Album at the 61st Grammy Awards, Punch Brothers covered the entirety of Church Street Blues at the RockyGrass Festival in Lyons, CO on July 28, 2019.
-After cancelling their 2020 tour due to the COVID-19 pandemic the band met in Nashville, Tennessee in November 2020 to record their interpretation of Church Street Blues in its entirety, at suggestion of banjoist Noam Pikelny.
+After the release of their 2018 album All Ashore and its 2019 win for Grammy Award for Best Folk Album at the 61st Grammy Awards, Punch Brothers covered the entirety of Church Street Blues at the RockyGrass Festival in Lyons, Colorado on July 28, 2019.
+After cancelling their 2020 tour due to the COVID-19 pandemic the band met in Nashville, Tennessee in November 2020 to record their interpretation of Church Street Blues in its entirety, at the suggestion of banjoist Noam Pikelny.
 Prior to the recording the band did not listen to the original versions of the songs that Rice had played, to focus on their own version instead of trying to capture the spirit of the original.

 The band planned to surprise Rice with the completed album but he died before production was complete.